 Brigham Young University

-We examine the content of newly emerging job categories over an 80-year period and examine the role of labor-augmenting and automating innovations in generating demand for new work.
+We examine the content of newly emerging job categories over an 80-year period and the countervailing roles of labor-augmenting and automating innovations in generating demand for new work.
 The distribution of new work emergence polarized from middle-paid production and clerical occupations over 1940–1980, to high-paid professional and, secondarily, low-paid services since 1980.
-While automating innovations depress labor demand and new work emergence, augmenting innovations have the opposite effect.
+While the demand-eroding effects of automation innovations have intensified in the last four decades, the demand-increasing effects of augmentation innovations have not.

 The returns and risk premia of stocks with similar characteristics but different levels of ownership comove far more with shocks to the risk-bearing capacity of financial intermediaries.
 This implies that intermediaries are not a veil, even within the least-intermediated asset class.